-Risks Associated With the Corporation's Compensation Policies and Practices
+Risks Associated with the Corporation's Compensation Policies and Practices

 The Compensation Committee is responsible for, among other things, risk oversight of the Corporation's compensation policies and practices (the "Compensation Program").
-The Compensation Program seeks to mitigate risk by incorporating performance targets that encourage both achievement of specific individual targets as well as satisfaction of the Corporation's corporate goals.
-For example, the PSUs vest at the end of three years based on performance criteria tied to growth in earnings per share.
-In addition, individual annual short-term bonus incentives for all employees except the Chief Executive Officer are not paid unless a certain threshold of the corporate financial target is met.
-In the case of the Chief Executive Officer, the payment of the portion of the annual short-term bonus incentive related to individual performance goals achievement is not tied to the achievement of a certain threshold of the corporate financial target.
+The Compensation Program seeks to mitigate risk by incorporating performance targets that encourage both the achievement of specific individual targets as well as satisfaction of the Corporation's goals.
+For example, the RSUs and PSUs vest at the end of three years based on performance criteria tied to growth in earnings per share.
+In addition, individual annual short-term bonus incentives for all employees are not paid unless a certain threshold of the corporate financial target is met.
 In addition, the Corporation prohibits its executives and directors from purchasing instruments designed to hedge or offset a decrease in the market value of equity securities granted as compensation including prepaid variable forward contracts, equity swaps, collars and units of exchange funds.
-The Compensation Committee considered the implications of the risks associated with the Corporation's Compensation Program and determined that the compensation arrangements for the Named Executive Officers do not encourage excessive or inappropriate risk-taking behaviour.
+The Compensation Program and determined that the compensation arrangements for the Named Executive Officers do not encourage excessive or inappropriate risk-taking behaviour.
 Further, the Compensation Committee has not identified any risks arising from the Corporation's Compensation Program that are reasonably likely to have a material adverse effect on the Corporation.